 Determine which fuse may be causing the problem.
 The lid of the fuse box shows the name of the circuit for each fuse.
-See Section 8 for the functions controlled by each circuit.
+See Section 8 of this manual for the functions controlled by each circuit.

 Type A fuses can be pulled out by the pull-out tool.
 The location of the pull-out tool is shown in the illustration.